-Capital City is a bold font with an all-American spirit.
-Inspired by this poster from the 1960s or 70s, Capital City has heavy slab serifs at the bottom but is sans-serif at the top.
-With superscript small caps.
+CAPITAL CITY is a bold font with an all-American spirit.
+Inspired by a poster from the 1960s or 70s, Capital City has heavy slab serifs at the bottom but is sans-serif at the top.
+With superscript small caps in the lowercase positions.
+Using the stylistic alternates feature of Opentype, you can also access superscript numbers and currency symbols.
+Version 1.1 has an expanded character set.

-Flying Circus is a playful, slab-serif font that can suggest Americana, the West, the carnival or circus.
-It was inspired by a “lost” analog font and has a full lowercase unlike many similar fonts.
-Originally designed by Czech designer Jan Solpera, it was published in 1971 by Berthold Fototypes as Circo, later carried by Lettergraphics as Cirque.
-(Thanks, Florian, for the information!)
+FLYING CIRCUS is a playful, slab-serif font that can suggest Americana, the West, the carnival or circus.
+It was inspired by a “lost” analog font, Cirque, and has a full lowercase unlike many similar fonts.
+Version 1.1 has an expanded character set.

 BLUELAKEHAWK is a collaboration with my friend, Jason Martinez, an artist and teacher.
 Jason is inspired by his love of Southwest Pueblo pottery patterns and tribal art.
 He is a registered member of the Taos Pueblo and takes inspiration from his heritage.
 I started with 8 letters from Jason and developed the rest.
 Now Jason is recovering from brain tumor surgery.
 Please consider making a small donation to his fund when you download this free font. https://www.youcaring.com/jason-martinez-480855